 So, from an instructor point of view, what’s the best tip you can give to anyone heading out in winter?
 Liam explains: “If the weather turns a bit nasty, it’s all about the planning.
 Look at what the boat is doing and pick your way through the waves, so you don’t get wet.

 “Crashing through the waves in the summer is fun but in the winter with the wind chill it’s a different ballgame.
 It’s about learning to keep your crew as dry as possible and being sensible with the conditions.”

 Finally, why should everyone go powerboating in the winter?
 “Our summer is so short.
 If you can prolong your season a little bit longer by enjoying the winter that’s fantastic.
 People shouldn’t be put off by winter, it’s a nice time to go.”

 Less people out on the water can mean less support from other boaters, so careful consideration to your pre-planning is even more crucial.
 Always ensure you tell a shore contact about your plans.

 You can use the RYA SafeTrx app on your phone to monitor and track your journey and let your contact know where you are.

 2 - MAKE A PLAN

 Winter’s changeable weather means being prepared.
-Double check the tides, weather and keep a good eye on the sea conditions.
+Double check the tides, weather, and sea conditions.
 By anticipating any less than kind weather, you’ll be armed with the knowledge to make better decisions.

 3 - FUEL